pascalpuffke/term-video/README.md

 # Problems
 - It only utilizes a single thread and is therefore painfully slow.
 On my decently fast machine, it took 15 minutes for converting ~6700 frames to play back Bad Apple.

-- It does not yet detect the FPS of the input video and uses a hard-coded value.

-- Playback is not frame-perfectly timed to the source.
-It was about 5 to 8 percent slower than the input video.

 - It's utterly useless.

 # Dependencies